 The Ansei Purge instigated by the shogunal regent Ii Naosuke in 1858 brought Sakamoto and his friends right back into the tumults of national politics, imperial loyalism, and extremism.
 Ii Naosuke had signed the Harris Treaty with the United States against the emperor’s wish and punished the daimyō of Tosa and other rebellious domains for having attempted to interfere in the shogunal succession in favour of Tokugawa Yoshinobu.
 The young Tosa hotspurs construed the actions of the Tokugawa leaders to be defiant of the imperial will, hostile towards the ideals of samurai loyalties and subservient to aggressive foreign powers.
-In 1860, Ii Naosuke was assassinated by seventeen samurai from Mito, assisted by a retainer from Satsuma, and in 1861, Takechi enrolled Sakamoto and other young followers in his Tosa Loyalist Party, whose members expressed their indignation at the imperial grief over humiliation by the “barbarians” and their sense of injustice at the punishment of their lord.
+In 1860, Ii Naosuke was assassinated by seventeen samurai from Mito, assisted by a retainer from Satsuma.
+In 1861, Takechi enrolled Sakamoto and other young followers in his Tosa Loyalist Party, whose members expressed their indignation at the imperial grief over humiliation by the “barbarians” and their sense of injustice at the punishment of their lord.
 But before the loyalists gained influence in Tosa with the assassination of the domain’s chief minister Yoshida Tōyō (吉田東洋, 1816-1862) in 1862, Sakamoto had fled the domain and became a masterless samurai (rōnin).

 Sakamoto’s first plan was to assassinate Katsu Kaishū, a shogunal official and modernizer, as an alleged advocate of surrender to foreigners.
 Katsu, however, persuaded Sakamoto of the necessity of a long-term programme to rebuild Japan’s strength.
 Before long, Sakamoto became Katsu’s assistant to recruit other young men of spirit as students for the Kobe Naval Academy.
-Katsu was also associated with a group of officials and daimyō who perceived the shogunate’s need for greater participation by sectors traditionally unrepresented in Tokugawa decision making, and as a result Sakamoto encountered ideas of power-sharing associated with the movement for union of court and shogunate (公武合体 kōbu gattai), which dominated national politics after 1862.
+Katsu was also associated with a group of officials and daimyō who perceived the shogunate’s need for greater participation by sectors traditionally unrepresented in Tokugawa decision-making, and as a result, Sakamoto encountered ideas of power-sharing associated with the movement for the union of court and shogunate (公武合体 kōbu gattai), which dominated national politics after 1862.

-Not associated with later Meiji-era powers and cut off at the height of his “buoyant enthusiasm and optimism,” Sakamoto rose to the ranks of a national hero to many causes: as Kaientai head to enthusiasts of naval power; as advocate of councils to believers in representative government; as heir to a merchant tradition and founder of a primitive merchant fleet to business entrepreneurs.
+Not associated with later Meiji-era powers and cut off at the height of his “buoyant enthusiasm and optimism,” Sakamoto rose to the ranks of a national hero for many causes: as Kaientai head to enthusiasts of naval power; as an advocate of councils to believers in representative government; as heir to a merchant tradition and founder of a primitive merchant fleet to business entrepreneurs.

-In 2003, Kōchi Airport was renamed Kōchi Ryōma Airport in his honour, and his life was not only popularised in countless manga and movies, but also in the 2010 NHK Taiga drama Ryoma-den (龍馬伝) aired between January 3 and November 28, 2010.
+In 2003, Kōchi Airport was renamed Kōchi Ryōma Airport in his honour, and his life was not only popularised in countless manga and movies but also in the 2010 NHK Taiga drama Ryoma-den (龍馬伝) aired between January 3 and November 28, 2010.